Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/AI.md

 ```

 - `funcName` - name of the function to be called
-- `delay` - call period in miliseconds
+- `delay` - call period in milliseconds
 - `slf` - will be inserted into global `self` instance
 - `oth` - will be inserted into global `other` instance
 - `vct` - will be inserted into global `victim` instance